 This bike has a mid range price that comes with a good basic console, a heavy flywheel and strong construction to give the basis for workouts as tough as you want.
 Some of the price is paying for the brand but you are getting a bike that appears to be one that will give you trouble free workouts for a long time.

 There were no discounts when I checked for this bike.
-Amazon was offering free shipping and it qualified for Prime.
+Amazon was offering free shipping and it qualified for Prime at the time.

 This bike seems to be a well built bike to give a good solid durable basis for workouts and training at whatever intensity you want.
 It can be used by those looking to get started and those who are more experienced.